Before you read this, please take a moment to read John 4:4-26.

 The shortest distance between two points is a straight line.
-From a time-efficiency stand point, would it really have made sense for Jesus to Cross the Jordan River twice in order to avoid a potential conflict?
+From a time-efficiency standpoint, would it really have made sense for Jesus to Cross the Jordan River twice to avoid a potential conflict?
 See the map.
 “Emotionally,” would it have been “easier” not to deal with the discomfort of the Samaritans?
 Sure.
 But He didn’t have time to waste, so why would He have done the comfortable thing?

 Continue Reading ‘Faithfulness is not a tool to avoid problems but a tool to power through them‘ »

 Do we avoid people because they’re different?
-Maybe they’re not the same race, social standing or even religion.
+Maybe they’re not of the same race, social standing, or even religion.
 Do we not make friends with or avoid them, forgetting that God so loved THE WORLD (not just Christians) that He gave His Son?

 What about us?
 Do we avoid the right thing because it’s not comfortable?
-Do we avoid issues and just talk behind people’s backs?
-Or do we confront things head on with love and grace?
+Do we avoid issues and talk behind people’s backs?
+Or do we confront things head-on with love and grace?

 Jesus did not avoid the uncomfortable.
 He was laser-focused, and the quickest path between two points was a straight line through Samaria.
 He didn’t avoid the woman, and He didn’t avoid her sin.
 Neither should we.
 We shouldn’t because we don’t know when we will take our last breath.